-You are encouraged to carefully read the following sections in Tro ( $2^{nd}$ ed.) to prepare for this experiment: Sec 14.9 (LeChatelier's principle), pp 740 - 3 (indicators).
+You are encouraged to read the following sections in Tro (3rd ed.) to prepare for this experiment: Sec 14.9 (LeChatelier's Principle, pp. 677-684) and pp. 780-783 (Acid-Base Indicators).

 The effect of equilibrium is everywhere in the physical world.
 You have lots of experience with systems either at equilibrium (a state of very low potential energy) or not at equilibrium but one that desires to get there.
-Unburned gasoline surrounded by oxygen in a car is an example of this latter case.
+Unburned gasoline surrounded by oxygen in a car engine is an example of this latter case:

-Gasoline $$(C_xH_y) + O_2 \leftrightarrows CO_2 + H_2O$$
+$$2 C_8 H{18} + 25 O_2 \leftrightarrows 16 CO_2 + 18 H_2 O_2$$

-From experience, you know that such a system will react, consuming gasoline and oxygen, until the vast majority of this fuel has become $CO_2$ and $H_2O$ ; little apparent gasoline remains.
+From experience, you know that such a system will react, consuming gasoline and oxygen, until the vast majority of this fuel has become CO2 and H2O; little apparent gasoline remains.
 As a result, you must continuously buy more gas.
 All chemical systems will always fall in one of the following categories:

-- 1. At equilibrium already - 2. not at equilibrium, - a) because of the presence of too much reactant and not enough product, or - b) because of too much product and not enough reactant.
+- 1. At equilibrium already. - 2.
+Not at equilibrium: - a) because of the presence of too much reactant and not enough product, or - b) because of too much product and not enough reactant.